nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 data from the saved file: `finux.txt`.

 ![SavingFeatureSequenceDiagram](img/StorageSequenceDiagramSave.png)
-_Figure x: Sequence Diagram for Storage's save function_
+_Figure 18: Sequence Diagram for Storage's save function_

 Saving of data works differently, the data will be automatically saved into `finux.txt` only with a few particular command calls, these calls are the commands that will alter the `records` in the `RecordList`.
 As